microsoft/rushjs.io-website/pages/developer/modifying_package_json.md

 # Or if you want the version specifier "^1.2.3":
 ~/my-repo/apps/my-app$ rush add --package example-lib@1.2.3 --caret

-# A more advanced example, where we query the NPM registry to find latest version that is
+# A more advanced example, where we query the npm registry to find latest version that is
 # compatible with the SemVer specifier "^1.2.0" and then add it as a tilde dependency
 # such as "~1.5.3".
 #